Trust at Indigo Health

 Compliance shouldn't be a vibe.
 Ours is a documented library of policies and procedures, organized to the HIPAA Security Rule, so your reviewers can map our controls to the regulation directly.

-Physical safeguards.
-Physical and environmental security, and protection and sanitization of data and storage media.
+Physical and environmental security Media protection and sanitization

 This isn't a slide deck.
 It's a maintained, version-controlled library that our own team operates against every day.